 How do I know if my Windows Computer is ITS Managed?

-The RIT Application Catalog is a self-service portal for installing ITS approved software applications for Windows computers here at RIT.
-This web portal will allow you to select and install, at your discretion, various software applications approved for use on ITS managed computer systems.
+Software Center is a self-service portal for installing ITS approved software applications for Windows computers here at RIT.
+This application will allow you to select and install, at your discretion, various software applications approved for use on ITS managed computer systems.
 Not all colleges, divisions, and departments have access to the same software applications, due to licensing, and other restrictions.
-The Application Catalog will only display applications that are available for that user to install.
+Software Center will only display applications that are available for the logged-in user to install.

-To access the Application Catalog, please follow the steps below:
+To access Software Center, please follow the steps below:

-- In the Windows Start Menu, look for a folder named either "Microsoft System Center 2012" or "Microsoft System Center 2012 R2."
+- In the Start Menu, look for a folder named "Microsoft Endpoint Manager".

-- Within that folder, there are two shortcuts labeled "Application Catalog" and "Software Center".
+- Within that folder, there will be a shortcut named "Software Center".

-- Opening "Application Catalog" will give you the ability to easily install any ITS approved software applications at your convenience.
+- Opening "Software Center" will give you the ability to easily install any ITS approved software applications at your convenience.

 Depending on the application installed, you may be presented with the Application Shutdown Utility.

-If you encounter problems installing software through the Application Catalog, or would like to request new software applications to be added, contact ITS to:
+If you encounter problems installing software through Software Center, or would like to request new software applications to be added, contact ITS to:

 - Troubleshoot your issue